 There are several reasons for this:

-Really useful databases can be counted on the fingers.
+Useful databases are very few.
 We already listed the most popular ones: the data of the Central Bank, FIAS bases, and information on state and municipal purchases.
 Most other open data are meaningless sets of letters that are difficult to use somehow.

 Low interest in open data from consumers.
 So far, consumers do not always see the opportunities that open data give.
-The main users worldwide are civil society, journalists, educational institutions and commercial structures.
+The primary users worldwide are civil society, journalists, educational institutions and commercial structures.
 Civil society in Russia already practically does not exist, the number of independent non-profit organizations tends to zero.
-Journalists are under pressure and can not always afford an objective assessment, in addition, they do not particularly want to enter into a dialogue with the state and lobby for the interests of open data.
-Commercial organizations in terms of using open information can be divided into two types: the first does not want to contact any state authorities because of fear and distrust, and the latter collect data only to increase their own profits and obtain profitable government orders.
-And the last consumers, this is mainly universities.
-Throughout the world for research and study opportunities for students, access to the latest and up-to-date data in the studied field is assumed, while in Russia such a database is simply not available.
-Although the availability of such a base could contribute to serious scientific discoveries and successful new research in various fields.
+Journalists are under pressure and can not always afford an objective assessment, besides, they do not particularly want to enter into a dialogue with the state and lobby for the interests of open data.
+Commercial organizations regarding using open information can be divided into two types: the first does not want to contact any state authorities because of fear and distrust, and the following collect data only to increase own profits and obtain profitable government orders.
+The last consumers are mainly universities.
+Throughout the world for research and study opportunities for students, access to the latest and up-to-date data in the studied field is assumed, while in Russia such a database is not available.
+Although the availability of such a database could contribute to severe scientific discoveries and successful new research in various fields.

-Of course, in terms of using open data to solve problems at the state and commercial level, Russia lags far behind other leading world countries.
+Of course, concerning using open data to solve problems at the state and commercial level, Russia lags far behind other leading world countries.
 However, recently there has been a clear trend towards increasing the importance of open data and its massive use for various purposes.
 An example is the initiative of Ivan Begtin to create a non-profit organization promoting the idea of openness of these state institutions and enhance the information culture in the country as a whole.
-In fact, the potential of using open data is huge, and the directions of use are much larger than what is currently involved.
-And, despite total state control to this topic, the development of open data in Russia does not stop, although the pace leaves much to be desired.
-Data on the criminal situation, municipal statistics and geodata are still inaccessible.
-But in practice, demand for data on the climate and transport environment, which gives hope for the future use of open data in Russia.
+The potential of using open data is enormous, and the directions of use are much larger than what is currently involved.
+Also, despite total state control to this topic, the development of open data in Russia does not stop, although the pace leaves much to be desired.
+Data on the criminal situation, local statistics and geodata are still inaccessible.
+However, in practice, demand for data on the climate and transport environment, which gives hope for the future use of open data in Russia.